nnichols/nnichols.github.io/_posts/dnd/krug/2019-08-16-the-thief-and-the-knight.markdown

 The young man, a human with dusty blonde hair, goatee, and the armor of a conscript, sighs, "They're the representatives of the Idravalli Empire here for Lysanderoth's passing.
 The queen insisted upon their presence as a sign of good will, but I knew this would happen.
-They're dangerous, even to their own kind, so I'd steer clear.
+They're dangerous, even to their own people, so I'd steer clear.
+Rumor has it the crazy one you were talking to burned an entire city to the ground as part of a murder investigation.
-Every day they stay here, they take over more and more of this investigation.
+Every day they stay here, they take over more and more of our work and resources.
 It'd be best if we got to the bottom of this quickly: people are getting restless."

 Jack slinks forward revealing his surprising charm, "Agreed!